 Self-pollination…cross-pollination…pollination by hand.
 Sounds a little technical?
 Not necessarily.

-If you think about a plant needing magic dust to help it to procreate, then it’s a little simpler.
-That dust can either be supplied from the same plant, or from another.
+If you think about a plant needing magic dust to help it procreate, then it’s a little simpler.
+That dust can either be supplied from the same plant or another.

 Again, though, not necessarily.